brodieaustin/poisoned-well-novel/poisoned-well.md

 They were veering away from the river when Manan became convinced of their destination.
 Looming over that abandoned town was a large pillar of rock that jutted up from the ground.
 Sitting atop this pillar was a tower, really a series of buildings and towers that had been mashed together at various points in time.
 For the last time, the hunter fell back and said, "We've arrived."

 They stopped at the base of the column of stone.
 A hunched up man with a pained expression appeared from a door cut into the base of the rock.
 "Quill," the hunter whispered to Manan.
 The man moved with a limping, loping walk, but moved surprising fast.
-He kept a cane hooked to this arm, but didn't seem to rely on it.
+He kept a cane hooked to this arm, but did not seem to rely on it.
 Manan whether the pain's tight, pinched face made her fear him or pity him.

 Quill approached the hunter, studying Manan and her wagon as he did.
 Much the brothers, he did not reveal any thoughts or feelings about what he observed.
 He almost acted like a window onto a scene.
 Unlike the other men though, Manan noticed that this man nodded in deference to the hunter and that the hunter did not call him "brother."
 Nor did the other two men.